On That Note

 Final Thoughts

 So yes, I’m sad to say this was a disappointment.
-I wanted creamy rice pudding with a savoury twist, something soft and unusual and enveloping.
+The idea of creamy rice pudding with a savoury twist could have been so compelling: maybe some salt or grain to keep the sweetness in check.

 Pretty bottle, promising concept, but on my skin it amounted to very little.